Snapchat/storykit/FAQ.md

 We hide some of the fields to protect user privacy.
 For example, we hide `display_name` from Our Story results.
 In My Story results, city and state information is hidden from the `title` field.

 ## Can we get a collection of related Stories based on any criteria?
-Out of the Snaps posted to Our Story and My Story, we build two kinds of collection of Stories:
+From the Snaps posted to Our Story and My Story, we build two kinds of collection of Stories:

 **Per-user**: A collection of Stories a particular user posts to My Story.
 These Stories live for 24 hours, with location information hidden.

 **Per-feature**: A collection of Stories posted to Our Story that share a particular feature, like topic or location.
 The Stories live for 90 days, and personally identifiable information is hidden.

-Note that the above collection of stories does not represent the entire pool of Snaps available via the Snap Kit API.
+Note that the above collection of Stories does not represent the entire pool of Snaps available via the Snap Kit API.
 These collected Stories are limited subsets of all the Snaps.
 To surface all the available Snaps in the Story Kit API, please use the `SearchSnaps` query.

-## What kind of contents do API queries surface?
+## What kinds of content do API queries surface?
-Story Kit API queries listed in [public_story_api.graphql](https://github.com/Snapchat/storykit/blob/master/gqlschema/public_story_api.graphql), and their results are:
+You can query for different kinds of content:

-`SearchSnaps` searches for both Our Story Snaps and My Story Snaps.
+`SearchSnaps` searches for matching Stories posted to Our Story or My Story.

-`SearchStories` searches for collection of Stories.
+`SearchStories` searches for matching Stories in Snapchat's curated Story collections.
+The only difference here is that we've done some of the categorizing for you already and hidden certain PII.

-`SearchUserStories` searches for per-user collection of Stories.
+`SearchUserStories` searches for matching Stories in Snapchat's per-user collection only.

+You can see the up-to-date list of possible queries in [public_story_api.graphql](gqlschema/public_story_api.graphql) at any time.

 ## map.snapchat.com shows location-based Snaps.
 Can we get similar Stories based on the geo location?